stancel/git-download-suitecrm/README.md

 ```
 	tagged_release_version: "v7.10.6"
 ```
-The default git repo to use when downloading and installing SuiteCRM.
+The default git repo to use when downloading and installing the application.
 This is the default but can be changed if you have a forked/modified git repo that you would prefer to use.

 ```
 	git_repo: "https://github.com/salesagility/SuiteCRM.git"